Geometric presentations of Lie groups and their Dehn functions: Introduction

 \begin{iccor} Let $G=U\rtimes A$ be a standard solvable group in which $A$ has rank 1 (i.e., has a closed infinite cyclic cocompact subgroup).
 Then exactly one of the following occurs \begin{itemize} \item $G$ satisfies the non-Archimedean SOL obstruction and thus is not compactly presented; \item $G$ satisfies the SOL obstruction but not the non-Archimedean one; it is compactly presented with an exponential Dehn function; \item $G$ does not satisfy the SOL obstruction; it has a linear Dehn function and is Gromov-hyperbolic. \end{itemize} \end{iccor}

-It is indeed an observation that if $A$ has rank 1 and $G$ does not satisfy the SOL obstruction, then some element of $A$ acts on $G$ as a ``compacting automorphism" and it follows from \cite{CCMT} that $G$ is Gromov-hyperbolic, or equivalently has a linear Dehn function.
-In this special case, the 2-homological obstruction, which may hold or not hold, implies the SOL obstruction and is accordingly unnecessary to consider; see also Theorem \ref{ith_veryt}.
+It is indeed an observation that if $A$ has rank 1 and $G$ does not satisfy the SOL obstruction, then some element of $A$ acts on $G$ as a compaction (see Definition \ref{d_cpon}) and it follows from \cite{CCMT} that $G$ is Gromov-hyperbolic, or equivalently has a linear Dehn function.
+In this special case where $A$ has rank~1, the 2-homological obstruction, which may hold or not hold, implies the SOL obstruction and is accordingly unnecessary to consider; see also Theorem \ref{ith_veryt}.

 Turning back to Theorem \ref{main}, the fourth and most involved of all the steps is the following.